 Grouping to differentiate

 During PBL, I strategically move my groups around often.
-Not only does it keep it fresh and new for students, but it allows for me to differentiate through grouping.
+Not only does it keep it fresh and new for students, but it allows for me to implement differentiated instruction through grouping.

 Every year I’ve had one or two students that other students just don’t like working with.
 Moving groups around a lot keeps students from getting frustrated with each other.
 Sometimes I pull small groups of advanced learners to challenge them or struggling students to give extra help, but I usually walk around to facilitate learning and leave my time open for whoever needs me.
 With correct grouping, I only have one or two students at a time that really need me to intervene or help.

 Don’t forget to plan questions for low and high students before you start project-based learning.
 You can pose these questions individually and in small groups.
 I’ve been adding suggested discussion questions to all of my project-based learning activities because these questions really guide the students to your intended outcome!

 - Create homogeneous groups & pull a small group of struggling students.